 - In the final sentence of this description of setting, Carter reminds us of the fairytale, timelessness of this event.
 This may be about a particular event in a particular year, but by reminding us that this is a town which has recently transitioned from an early modern town ruled by the church into an industrialised centre of manufacturing.
 This is the story of a girl in flux; it’s also the story of a town in flux.
 The most interesting stories happen in times of big change.
 This is a story set in the stages between 2 and 3.

-THE FOUR SOCIAL STAGES
+FOUR STAGES of civilisation

 - The City